An SLE$_2$ loop measure: An loop measure

-This is nothing more but a more abstract phrasing of the procedure we followed in Section \ref{subsec-BuildingSLE2} to build, from a family of measures $\mu^\#_A$ satisfying a restriction property, a family of loop measures on all Riemann surfaces.
-In this language, the $\SLE_2$ loop measure we built corresponds to a $c$-lcc family of measures $\lambda_\Si$ of central charge $c=-2$.
+This is nothing more but a more abstract phrasing of the procedure we followed in Section \ref{subsec-BuildingSLE2} to build, from a family of measures $\mu^\#_A$ satisfying a conformal covariance property, a family of loop measures on all Riemann surfaces.
+In this abstract language, the $\SLE_2$ loop measure we built corresponds to a $c$-lcc family of measures $\lambda_\Si$ with parameter $c=-2$.